jackmadethat/animus/README.md

 ## Login

-Make your own account or log in with
+Make your own account or log in with:

 Name: Guest
 Password: password1